chauhanvikas/SitecoreDiscoverSearch/README.md

  6. Setup you headstart application https://github.com/ordercloud-api/headstart
  7. Post Products import from Sitecore Discover to Ordercloud we have to setup some fields like Seller address and mapping of catalog.

-## Tracking site visitor information using setup of Beacon.
+## Tracking site visitor information using Beacon.
 The anonymous, unique user ID (UUID) is generated and assigned to visitors when the beacon is configured as a first-party to your website.
 The visitor's browser stores this UUID in a first-party cookie.
 We can use  the UUID to generate visitor profiles with previous interaction history and the accompanying product affinity score, Discover keeps track of visitor activity on your website.